-Introduction 2 Methods 4 Peer Discourse Sessions (May-June 2020 and December 2020) Culture Tracking Survey 5 Cultural Models Interviews (August-September 2020) 6 Preliminary Findings 7 Individualism remains dominant.
-7 Systemic thinking appears to be on the rise, although unevenly 9 The racial justice protests boosted structural thinking about racism among at least some groups.
-12 The public recognizes that policy shapes economic outcomes yet assumes that inequality is inevitable .
-16 While systemic thinking is rising on many issues, it appears to be lagging on health.
-Positive models of government seem to be on the rise .
-21 There is a shared desire for greater social and political unity but competing understanding of what this means .23 Young people seem to be questioning basic principles of democracy.
-25 What's Next?
-28 Appendix (additional graphs) 29 Endnotes 31 About FrameWorks 32
+Introduction 2

+Methods 4

+Preliminary Findings 6

+Individualism remains dominant 6

+Systemic thinking appears to be on the rise, although unevenly 8

+The racial justice protests boosted structural thinking about racism among at least some groups 11

+The public recognizes that policy shapes economic outcomes, yet assumes that inequality is inevitable.
+15

+While systemic thinking is rising on many issues, it appears to be lagging on health 19

+Positive models of government seem to be on the rise 20

+There is a shared desire for greater social and political unity, but competing understandings of what this means 22

+What's Next? .24

+Appendix (additional graphs) .25

+Endnotes .26

+About FrameWorks .27